Turtles

 Turtles are quiet, calm, and slow-moving.
 Consequently they don't instill the cautious concerns that some folks have when dealing with other types of reptiles.
 They can be quite hardy when provided with the right environment, have fairly modest requirements, and live a long time.

 Turtles that spend a good deal of time in the water usually have webbed feet for swimming.
 They are aquatic turtles (water turtles) or semi-aquatic (marsh and swamp type) turtles.
-There are also turtles that are semi-terrestrial, spending time both in the water and on the land.
-These 'land' turtles are also known as terrapins (the term terrapin is derived from the word terrapene, which means 'land turtle').
-In the United States however, the term turtle is usually used to describe all of these, and includes approximately 200 species.
+Some turtles are semi-terrestrial, spending time both in the water and on the land.
+These ‘land’ turtles are also known as terrapins (the term terrapin is derived from the word terrapene, which means ‘land turtle’).
+In the United States, however, the term turtle is usually used to describe all of these, and includes approximately 200 species.

 Box Turtles